sohamcoder-2/EDUFLIX/README.md

 ## 2.Sign Up Page

-Purpose : Allows new users to create an account.
+### Purpose : Allows new users to create an account.

-Key Features :
+### Key Features :
-Input fields for Name , Username , Email , and Password .
+-Input fields for Name , Username , Email , and Password .
-A Sign Up button to submit the form.
+-A Sign Up button to submit the form.
-A link to navigate back to the Login page if the user already has an account.
+-A link to navigate back to the Login page if the user already has an account.

 ![image alt](https://github.com/sohamcoder-2/EDUFLIX/blob/main/IMG/Screenshot%202025-04-19%20002210.png?raw=true)